polarvis/polarvis.github.io/index.md

 ---
-title: Uppsala University Information Laboratory
+title: PolarVis
 layout: splash
 permalink: /
 header:
     overlay_color: "#000"
     overlay_filter: "0.4"
     overlay_image: /assets/images/water.jpg
-excerpt: "PolarVis<br/>VISUAL PERSUASION IN A TRANSFORMING EUROPE<br/>the affective and polarising power of visual content in online political discourse"
+excerpt: "VISUAL PERSUASION IN A TRANSFORMING EUROPE<br/>the affective and polarising power of visual content in online political discourse"
 ---

 # About the project